 - Hurting themselves or others

 - Damaging property

 - Causing disorder

-- Behaving in a way that seriously disrupts a school event e.g. a school trip or visit
+- Behaving in a way that seriously disrupts a school event e.g., a school trip or visit

 - Leaving the classroom where allowing the pupil to leave would risk their safety or disrupt the learning of others

 - Attacking a member of staff or another pupil

 - Fighting

-Reasonable force may also include removing disruptive pupils from the classroom where they have refused to follow an instruction to do so or to restrain a pupil at risk of harming themselves through their physical outbursts.School will not use force as a punishment.
+Reasonable force may also include removing disruptive pupils from the classroom where they have refused to follow an instruction to do so or to restrain a pupil at risk of harming themselves through their physical outbursts.
+School will not use force as a punishment.

-The decision on whether or not to physically intervene is down to the professional judgement of the staff memberconcerned and should always depend on specific circumstances.
+The decision on whether or not to physically intervene is down to the professional judgement of the staff member concerned and should always depend on specific circumstances.
 This judgement should not only depend on the circumstances of the situation but also take account of the individual needs of the pupil concerned particularly in relation to pupils with Special Educational Needs and Disabilities.
-Any member of staff who has had to physically intervene must as soon as possible and certainly by the end of a session report the incident to the head teacher ordeputy head teacher.
+Any member of staff who has had to physically intervene must as soon as possible and certainly by the end of a session report the incident to the head teacher or deputy head teacher and fill in a reasonable force form obtained from the office.